Most Holy Family Monastery

 Most Holy Family Monastery is an American sedevacantist traditionalist Catholic organisation, based in Fillmore, New York.
-The Monastery was founded by Joseph Natale in the late 1960s, a Benedictine Catholic lay postulant who had attended the Saint Vincent Archabbey in Westmoreland County, Pennsylvania.
-Instead of taking vows with them, Natale left and set up his own monastery with a focus on the disabled with himself as Superior, living according to the Rule of St. Benedict.
+The monastery was founded by Joseph Natale in the late 1960s, a Benedictine Catholic lay postulant who had attended the Saint Vincent Archabbey in Westmoreland County, Pennsylvania.
+Instead of taking vows with them, Natale left and set up his own monastery with a focus on disabled people with himself as Superior, living according to the Rule of St. Benedict.
 In the mid-1980s it had 10 monks, but by 1994 its numbers had dwindled to 3.

-The Monastery is not approved by the local Roman Catholic Diocese of Buffalo, and opposes the Second Vatican Council and the New Order of Mass.
-The Monastery explicitly adopted sedevacantism in the 1990s when it came under the leadership of two brothers, (self proclaimed Brother) Michael and Peter [nee Frederick and Robert] Dimond.
-Under their leadership, the Monastery gained a significant online presence promoting conspiracy theories through its website VaticanCatholic.com and social media.
+The monastery is not approved by the local Roman Catholic Diocese of Buffalo, and opposes the Second Vatican Council and the New Order of Mass.
+The monastery explicitly adopted sedevacantism in the 1990s when it came under the leadership of two brothers, (self proclaimed Brother) Michael and Peter (nee Frederick and Robert) Dimond.
+Under their leadership, the monastery gained a significant online presence promoting sedevacantism and conspiracy theories through its website VaticanCatholic.com and social media.